lszoszk/lszoszk.github.io/_projects/generalcomments.md

     </div>
 </div>
 <div class="caption">
     The home page of the application.
+Picture generated with Smartmockups.
 </div>